MicrosoftDocs/win32/desktop-src/dataxchg/xtyp-wildconnect.md

 ---
 title: XTYP\_WILDCONNECT transaction
-description: Enables a client to establish a conversation on each of the server's service name and topic name pairs that match the specified service name and topic name. ms.assetid: '4651e14f-ca13-412e-853d-326a13db78e4'
+description: Enables a client to establish a conversation on each of the servers service name and topic name pairs that match the specified service name and topic name. ms.assetid: 4651e14f-ca13-412e-853d-326a13db78e4
+keywords:
-keywords: ["XTYP_WILDCONNECT transaction Data Exchange"]
+- XTYP_WILDCONNECT transaction Data Exchange
 topic_type:
 - apiref
 api_name: